 The main focus of several ongoing projects is to understand the mechanisms of genetic and epigenetic reprogramming of aged somatic cells to the totipotent and pluripotent states following somatic cell nuclear transfer (SCNT).
 Specifically, we are interested in the role of mitochondria and mitochondrial (mt)DNA in reprogramming and re-setting the developmental program in experimental pluripotent stem cells derived from aged somatic cells.
 Another objective is to develop efficient protocols for deriving human pluripotent stem cells via SCNT for patients carrying mtDNA mutations.

-Several other projects in the lab are focused on the assessment of the safety and efficacy of stem cell based therapies by transplantation studies in a clinically relevant nonhuman primate model.
-The overall goal of these studies is to take advantage of recent developments in our lab that allowed for the first time derivation of immuno-matched pluripotent cells by SCNT or iPS approaches, suitable for autologous transplantation into existing monkeys.
+Several other projects at the Center are focused on the assessment of the safety and efficacy of stem cell based therapies by transplantation studies in a clinically relevant nonhuman primate model.
+The overall goal of these studies is to take advantage of recent developments in our Center that allowed for the first time derivation of immuno-matched pluripotent cells by SCNT or iPS approaches, suitable for autologous transplantation into existing monkeys.

 Our Center is actively investigating novel germ line gene therapy approaches for the treatment of inherited human diseases.
 We are focused on answering important safety and efficacy questions regarding techniques that could one day be useful in preventing thousands of inherited genetic disorders that affect millions of people worldwide.

 Mutations in mtDNA contribute to a diverse range of still

 diseases, myopathies, diabetes, blindness, cancer and infertility.
 MtDNA

 is maternally inherited through the egg's cytoplasm, and it is estimated that

 at least 1 in 200 born children have an mtDNA mutation that may lead to

 disease.
 Our team demonstrated that the mitochondrial genome could be